Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

 Observe also that

 where the last isomorphism makes sense in the smooth category only.
-Turning to symplectic forms and letting $p$ denote the norm in the fiber with respect to a Hermitian metric on $ND$, we equip $PD$ with the standard symplectic form
+Turning to symplectic forms and letting $p$ denote the norm in the fiber with respect to the Hermitian metric on $ND$ fixed as part of the regularization chosen in \S \ref{subsec:ncsymplectic}, we equip $PD$ with the standard symplectic form

 After setting

 we see that the complement of the divisor $D_\infty$ can be identified with a standard (open) symplectic disc bundle $U_{D_{0}}$ of radius $\sqrt{\frac{\kappa}{\pi}} \epsilon_\ell ' $.
 Symmetrically, we can identify a neighborhood of $D_{\infty}$ inside of $PD$ with a disc bundle and the projective bundle as arising from the gluing of these two disc bundles.
 We may embed $U_{(\epsilon'_{\ell})^2} \subset U_{D_{0}} \subset PD$.
 Denote its image by $U^{loc}_{\ell}$.